v2kiran/PSAlphaFS/README.md

 PSAlphaFS
 =======

-PSAlphaFS is a wrapper for the ALphaFS .NET library providing useful powerShell functions that attempt to replicate the functionality of the following cmdlets shipped by microsoft.
+PSAlphaFS is a wrapper for the ALphaFS .NET library providing useful powerShell functions that attempt to mimic the functionality of the following cmdlets shipped by microsoft.

 * Get-ChildItem
 * Get-Item